aaronreulkhoo/clab1/README.md

 If a process is alive where `waitpid(children_processes[i], NULL, WNOHANG)==0` and also available to work `shmPTR_jobs_buffer[i].task_status==0`, then a job is assigned to the respective `shmPTR_jobs_buffer` shared memory buffer, and `loop` is set to `false` while a `break` statement is given to proceed to the next available job.

-Otherwise, if the child is dead, the previous task is marked as completed, then the process is revived through a `fork()`.
-The child process is calls `job_dispatch(i)` with its respective process number `i`, while the parents assigns the process a new job and proceeds to the next job using the same procedure as above.
+Otherwise, if the child is dead, the previous task is marked as completed, and the process is revived through a `fork()`.
+The child process then calls `job_dispatch(i)` with its respective process number `i`, while the parents assigns the process a new job and proceeds to the next job using the same procedure as above.

 ``````c
 void main_loop(char *fileName) {